Turner & Hooch (TV series)

 Turner & Hooch is an American buddy cop action-comedy television series based on, and a continuation of, the 1989 film of the same name.
-The series, created and written by executive producer Matt Nix, serves as a legacy sequel and is produced in association with Flying Glass of Milk Productions, Wonderland Sound and Vision, 20th Television and Disney Branded Television, starring Josh Peck, Lyndsy Fonseca, Carra Patterson, and Vanessa Lengies.
+The series, created and written by executive producer Matt Nix, serves as a legacy sequel and is produced in association with Flying Glass of Milk Productions, Wonderland Sound and Vision, 20th Television and Disney Branded Television, starring Josh Peck, Lyndsy Fonseca, Carra Patterson, Vanessa Lengies, Brandon Jay McLaren, Jeremy Maguire, and Anthony Ruivivar.
 It is the third overall installment in the eponymous franchise and premiered on July 21, 2021, as a Disney+ exclusive.
 The series was canceled after one season.

 The series was removed from Disney+ on May 26, 2023, amidst a Disney+ and Hulu content purge as part of a broader cost cutting initiative under Disney CEO Bob Iger.

 Premise

-U.S. Marshal Scott Turner inherits an unruly dog named Hooch, who may become the partner he needs.
+U.S. Marshal Scott Turner Jr. inherits an unruly dog named Hooch, who may become the partner he needs.
 Together, the partnership, alongside the rest of the Turner family, discover that Turner's father's death may not have been accidental.